ElijahKotyluk/ascend-events/README.md

 ```

 ### setMaxListeners

-Sets the maximum number of listeners on **this** instance of the EventEmitter
+Sets the maximum number of listeners on **this** instance of the EventEmitter.

 `params`